 Where to Publicize Your Little Free Library

 You will need to get the word out about your Little Free Library.
 Put up a sign on the box so people understand what it is.
-Tell your friends, put a notice in your local newspaper or Neighborhood Association publication.
+Tell your friends to put a notice in your local newspaper or Neighborhood Association publication.
 Eventually, word will spread about your project!

 How much does it cost to build a Little Free Library?